Michael J. Weller

 Ten years home'baked kitchen-table print publishing since 2005 with found apostrophe "'" lodged between hand drawn "home" and "baked", looking oblique when published digitally (see page header top), was celebrated in 2015 at SJ Fowler's Mahu Hardy Tree Gallery show.
 Following event Three Piece Bathing Suit was published by Blart Books.

-In 2016 Weller added companion website homebakedbooks.uk for HomeBaked digital in progress including free-to-view links for that year's Spurious Purple e-shots and 2017-2018's seriZine, intermittent.
+In 2016 Weller added companion website homebakedbooks.uk for HomeBaked digital in process including free-to-view links for that year's Spurious Purple e-shots and 2017-2018's seriZine, intermittent.